- Oil Spill Prevention and Response – http://www.oilspillprevention.org/

 |Ethanol, Biodiesel and Green Liquids||1.22||1.3%||1.49||1.4%||22.1%|

 |Oil and Natural Gas||62.07||65.3%||67.67||63.7%||9.0%|

 **Other includes non-biogenic municipal solid waste and net electricity imports.

 Limiting access not only limits production but it also limits our knowledge about the resources we have.
 Government estimates of resources in Alaska, the Atlantic and Pacific remained flat over the past seventeen years, but estimates for the Gulf of Mexico have increased dramatically.
 Why?
 Because that’s where production has been.

 When oil and natural gas companies are allowed to look for oil and natural gas, they find it, and the statistics become more than just guesses or estimates.
 That’s why the important number in the president’s proposed five-year plan for offshore oil and natural gas development is that only 13 percent of the outer continental shelf (OCS) is open to actual drilling operations.
 And if you can’t drill for oil and natural gas, you can’t know how much you have.

 Why are Seismic Surveys Needed in the Atlantic OCS?

-The first step in exploring for offshore oil and natural gas resources is often conducted through seismic surveys, which are like ultrasounds of the earth that help scientists “see” below the ocean floor.
+The first step in exploring for offshore oil and natural gas resources is often conducted through seismic surveys (PDF), which are like ultrasounds of the earth that help scientists “see” below the ocean floor.